ResetXPDR/DynamicLOD_ResetEdition/README.md

     - **+ Test** opts users into test version updates.
       - Test version users will have **+ Test** force enabled and greyed out.
       - **Mandatory Updates Only** will be unavailable until the app updates to a release version.
+       - Updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
+    - **Compatibility Updates** may be auto-installed if the app fails its compatibility check and a matching update is available, which may potentially be a test build if no stable version exists.
    - App startup sequence ensures update check is completed before connecting to MSFS.
   - Starting manually: anytime, but preferably before MSFS or in the Main Menu.
 The utility will stop itself when MSFS closes.
   - Closing the Window does not close the utility, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).